 Current lead times are 4-7 months for new clients, depending on the size of the project.
 During the waiting time you can decide on fabric and trims.
-Once decided, delivery of fabric can take up to 2 weeks and custom cut foam can take up to 3 weeks to arrive.
+Once decided, delivery of fabric can take up to 2 weeks and custom cut foam can take up to 5 weeks to arrive.
 The upholstery process can take between 4-10 days to strip, rebuild, and upholster once all the materials arrive.
 Tight/rush deadlines may subject to an additional rush charge to cover things like express shipping and rush fees charged by suppliers.

 What items won’t you work on?

 There are only a few things that I do not consider.
-I don’t sew drapery, work with leather, or repair/reupholster LazyBoy pillow backed recliners.
+I don’t work with leather, or repair/reupholster attached pillow backed furniture or recliners.
 Any furniture that is pet stained, or that has obvious signs of past bug/rodent infestation must be stripped down to the frame before being delivered to the shop.
 I do not build bed frames, couch frames or any furniture for children.
 Unfortunately, I do not have the studio space to redo dining room tables.

 I have an idea for a project, how do I know if it’s something you might do?